openzim/python-libzim/README.md

 pip3 install libzim
 ```

-The `x86_64` linux wheel automatically includes the `libzim.so` dylib and headers, but other platforms may need to install `libzim` and its headers manually.
+The `x86_64` linux and macOS wheels automatically includes the `libzim.(so|dylib)` dylib and headers, but other platforms may need to install `libzim` and its headers manually.

 ### Installing the `libzim` dylib and headers manually

-If you are not on a linux `x86_64` platform, you will have to install libzim manually.
+If you are not on a linux or macOS `x86_64` platform, you will have to install libzim manually.

 Either by get a prebuilt binary at https://download.openzim.org/release/libzim
 or [compile `libzim` from source](https://github.com/openzim/libzim).